fetchai/agents-aea/docs/simple-oef.md

 Agents register at the `/register` page on the soef.
 They are expected to provide four pieces of information:

 1. An API key
-2. A chain identifier, which can be either `fetchai` for the Fetch native network (testnet or mainnet), `fetchai_cosmos` for the Fetch Cosmos testnet or `ethereum` for the ethereum network
+2. A chain identifier, which can be either `fetchai_v1` for the Fetch native network (testnet or mainnet), `fetchai_v2_*` for the Fetch version 2 network or `ethereum` for the ethereum network.
+See the "Chain identifiers" table below for a complete list of supported chain identifiers.
 3. An address, which must be a valid address for the specified chain identifier
 4. A "given name" (see "Concepts", above), which can be anything from Alice to Bob, or a flight number, or any other user-given context.
 It must not exceed 128 characters.